Continue reading to find out all about the history and recommended uses of the .30 Carbine.

 Another version of the M1 Carbine (the M3), was fitted with a primitive infrared scope and an active infrared light.
 This was the first weapon issued to American Soldiers with true night vision capability.
 The M3 was used extensively during the Battle of Okinawa and was extremely effective against Japanese night time infiltrations and assaults.

 These days, the .30 Carbine cartridge is still relatively common in the United States.
-Over 6 million M1 Carbines were produced (by a wide range of companies like the Inland Division of General Motors, International Business Machines (IBM), the Underwood Typewriter Company, and the Rock-Ola Jukebox company), and they are by far the most popular firearm chambered in .30 Carbine.
+Over 6 million M1 Carbines were produced (by a wide range of companies like the Inland Division of General Motors, International Business Machines (IBM), the Underwood Typewriter Company, and the Rock-Ola Jukebox Company), and they are by far the most popular firearm chambered in .30 Carbine.
 After World War II ended, the Army sold hundreds of thousands of brand new M1 Carbines to civilians as surplus.
-Available for less than $20 apiece, the M1 Carbine quickly became extremely popular among hunters and shooters in the United States.
+Available for less than $20 apiece, the M1 Carbine was extremely popular among hunters and shooters in the United States.

 Auto-Ordnance produces modern replicas of the M-1 Carbine.
 Additionally, there are a few other firearms chambered in .30 Carbine out there, such as the Ruger Blackhawk, Taurus Raging Bull, and the AMT AutoMag handguns.